Documentation

 • Up to 20 MB per file

-If you are bumping these caps, contact support and we will lift them per-project.
+If you are bumping these caps, contact support and we lift them per project.
 They are conservative defaults, not architectural ceilings.